sidjainbp/ppl_design/README.md

 Course assignment submitted for the course CS F301 (Principles of Programming Languages), BITS Pilani, Pilani Campus under the guidance of legendary Prof. Vandana Agarwal.
 We made a compiler in this assignment while the course is yet to be taught.

-Contributors : Kanishk Patidar (konics556), Akshay Gundewar (akshayg03), Utkarsh Srivastava (utkarshishusrivastava), and Siddhant Jain (sidjainbp) : The Bakchods.
+Contributors : konics556, akshayg03, utkarshishusrivastava, and sidjainbp : The Bakchods.

 Yo biatch!!